davosian/home-cluster-v2/README.md

 This repository is currently under heavy development as it tracks my various attemps for setting up the services.
 In a first step, all installation will be done manually and this document serves as a notebook to record the steps taken and the resources consulted.

+> **Disclaimer:** I am new to Nomad, Consul and Vault, so do not take this setup as best practice.
+It might contain serious security holes!
+Should you find issues with this setup, please open an [issue](https://github.com/davosian/home-cluster-v2/issues) or [propose a fix (PR)](https://github.com/davosian/home-cluster-v2/pulls).

 I am using [Ubuntu Multipass](https://multipass.run/) for a local development environment.
 This ensures that we a clean, reproducable base line.
 Vagrant is not an option since I am using an M1 based Mac and there is no good virtualization support that plays nicely with Vagrant.

 For an initial testing and for everyone else to reproduce, I am using [Hetzner](https://www.hetzner.com) to build up a virtual cluster before erasing my current set of servers running at home.